Fun Things To Do In Podgorica Montenegro

 Notably, the Zeta Plain, south of Podgorica city, is home to phenomenal Lake Skadar National Park, the largest lake in southern Europe and a super-popular destination for outdoor adventures.
 Lake Skadar, one of the best places to see in Montenegro, makes for a beautiful day or weekend trip from Podgorica.

 Experience Montenegro’s Niagara Falls

-From what I could tell, the name is used to catch the attention of us tourists who will likely eat at the restaurant also called Niagara right next to the falls.
+From what I could tell, the name is used to catch the attention of us tourists who will likely eat at the restaurant also called Niagara, right next to the falls.
 Well played on the marketing front.
 The falls are 7 kilometers from the city center, and I must say, the restaurant is in the perfect setting.

-The Balkans produce a lot of (drinkable) wine.
+The Balkans produce a lot of (drinkable) wine, too.
 Between Podgorica and Lake Skadar are millions of vines baking in the July and August heat, ready for the big harvest in September.
 The most popular cellar is Šipčanik (8 kilometers from Podgorica), that offers various tours and tastings year-round.

-Enjoy a Local Basketball or Football Match
+Enjoy A Local Basketball Or Football Match

 If you want to see success in action, watch a KK Buducnost (Podgorica) basketball game at the Moraca Sports Center.
 Why?
 They’ve won 11 consecutive domestic basketball league titles.
 That’s impressive.

 Watching a local sports event is a fun way to compare how sports events are held in your own country.